 - Bookings.com, this app lists the best accommodation deals.
 You can book them in advance and have your itinerary in one place.
 Or, book as you go.

-- Google maps, is great to manoeuvre around.
+- Google Maps, is great to manoeuvre around.
 Also, you can save offline maps to use in case you don’t have a cellular range.

 I hope all this information helps you plan your trip to Thailand better!
 Do comment below and let me know what more would you like to know about Thailand.

-If you are looking for more destination in South East Asia, read my Vietnam journey here and Sri Lank travel adventures here.
+If you are looking for more destinations in South East Asia, read my Vietnam journey here and Sri Lank travel adventures here.
 Here is the ultimate guide to Singapore , you should also check out the best 10 day Bali Itinerary